60 BEST Things To Do In Ireland in 2023

 It is one of Ireland’s most famous products and is served in 120 countries all over the world.

-As well as entry to a guided tour, your entrance also allows you to try a free pint of Guinness, brewed on the site right where you are standing.
+As well as entry to a guided tour, your entrance ticket also allows you to try a free pint of Guinness, brewed on the site right where you are standing.

-In 2017 alone, the Guinness Storehouse had more than 1.7 million visitors; beating out even the Cliffs of Moher!
+In 2023 alone, the Guinness Storehouse had more than 1.5 million visitors; beating out even the Cliffs of Moher!

 hook lighthouse ireland